nuxeo/tools-nuxeo-ftest/README.md

   * start, stop: start or stop the server.
   * cleanup-db: can be used after the tests to remove the user and database that were created for the test.
   * activate-wizard-preset: activate the wizard preset defined in the `wizard.preset` property.
+  * mp-install: add comma-separated instructions defined in the `mp.install` property.

 ## About Nuxeo